 "Since the first round of brain wiring is purposefully overzealous, a second round of remodeling must take place.
 It does so during late childhood and adolescence.
 Here, the architectural goal is not to scale up, but to scale back for the goal of efficiency and effectiveness.
 A (somewhat) generic brain becomes even more individualized, based on the personalized use of the owner" (Walker, pg.
 88-89).

-How to Get Teens Adequate Sleep
+How to Get Teens Enough Shut-eye

-later school start times for secondary schools
+later school start times for middle and high schools

-improved sleep hygiene
+improve sleep hygiene

 Go to bed at a consistent time, all week (even the weekends)

 Limit screen time in the hour(s) leading up to bed.
 Blue light impacts the body’s production of melatonin, the hormone that causes us to feel sleepy.
 Worse yet, social media can create anxiety and stress, which prevents sound sleep.

 Beds are for sleeping and only sleeping!
 You do not want to associate your bed with lounging, watching movies, talking to friends, etc.

 Make your environment worthy of sleep: cool, dark, and calming.
 If you live in a loud neighborhood, consider a white noise machine.

 There is reason for hope in addressing this health crisis (yes, it really is a crisis).
 The push for later start times in schools is gaining momentum.
 Society's awareness is increasing.
 The mantra "I'll sleep when I'm dead" is no longer accepted as evidence of hard work.
 Large technology corporations have begun to create features to promote better sleep.
 Take, for example, Apple's "Night Shift" and "Do Not Disturb" features.
 Last but not least, you the parent, are a critical player in the sleep revolution.
 Prioritize sleep the same way you would healthy eating or exercise.
 Insist on it, 7 days a week.